13 May How Probate Works in Arizona

 - If there is a will, the assets are distributed accordingly.
 If there is not a will, the decedent’s surviving heirs will inherit the assets according to the order of intestate succession.

 The personal representative has up to 30 days to notify the beneficiaries of their inheritance once the probate process starts.
 The decedent’s creditors must also be notified during this time period, and they will have up to four months to file a claim against the estate.
-It typically takes at least one year to carry out the entire probate process.
-However, in some cases, it can take several years for an estate to go through probate.
+Although it typically takes at least one year to carry out the entire probate process, it can take much longer in some cases so it’s best to avoid it altogether.

 How Can You Avoid Probate in Arizona?

 Avoiding probate ensures that the administration of your estate is less overwhelming, less complicated, and less time-consuming for your loved ones.
-Even if your estate does not exceed the valuation limits, your estate can still go through probate if there are any assets that do not have beneficiary designations.
 Luckily, there are many ways to ensure that your estate avoids probate.

 When you place assets in a living trust, you can still access the assets during your lifetime.
 After your death, the assets will automatically be distributed to your beneficiaries and avoid probate.
 There are many other types of trusts that avoid probate, however, a living trust is the only type of trust that allows you to continue managing the assets within the trust.